RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 Don't fly while coding, keep on the track.
 Think whether your code express exactly the same as your natural language.

+Another very important thing is to give good variable names and function names.
+You can have i, j, k, as long as you make sure they are always temp looping variable and will be useless right after the loop.
+Otherwise you should give them a good (long) name.

 ## Coding Checklist

 ### Know your variable type
 Keep in mind of the type of your variable.
-When you try to modify the string by creating a new list, notice that it is a list now, not a string.
+1. When you try to modify the string by creating a new list, notice that it is a list now, not a string.
+2. You can unzip tuple but not list.

 ### Keep the small constraints even if it may not be necessary
 In the design phase,